Guysborough County, Nova Scotia: History

 Guysborough County has had a large Black population since 1784.
 The Black Nova Scotian community in Guysborough is unique in that they descend almost entirely from Black Loyalists.
 In 1872, there were 918 residents of African ancestry in Guysborough.

-In 1840, Guysborough County was subdivided into two districts for court sessisonal purposes – Guysborough and St. Mary's.
+In 1840, Guysborough County was subdivided into two districts for court sessional purposes – Guysborough and St. Mary's.
 In 1863, the boundary between Halifax County and Guysborough County was altered and a polling district was added to Guysborough County.
 In 1879, the two districts were incorporated as district municipalities.
+In 1901, Canso was incorporated as a town with its own municipal government, Mulgrave followed suit in 1923.
+Canso was dissolved as a town in 2012 and merged into the Municipality of the District of Guysborough.

 The last racially segregated school in Canada closed in 1983 in Guysborough County.